 Exploring the exciting properties of encaustic beeswax has been my passion for several years.
 First used by Ancient Egyptians as a painting medium, it saw a resurgence last century and has continued to flourish.
 Still relatively unknown in Europe, but once discovered, never forgotten.
 When I first took up my brush and dipped it into molten wax and pigment I knew I was hooked!

 My early visual experimentation centered on the merging of medical science and art as a response to the personal experience of my youngest son’s Bone Marrow Transplant.
 I rejoined Art Academia in 2012 to expand my knowledge and expertise in a variety of mediums, latterly specialising in encaustic wax and damar resin painting and wax casting.
 I have continued my work with encaustic wax, pushing the boundaries to incorporate wax casting, mixed media and encaustic collograph.
 My work is very much process driven.
 I am intent on pushing the medium as much as I can to develop texture, create a narrative with collaged items, and explore the translucence of this ancient medium.
 I move between abstraction and realism.
 I work with this medium, taking my lead from its organic nature.
 The way it describes movement, colour and marks both within and on the surface is so exciting.
-I have been teaching and promoting encaustic wax for seven years, working from my Studio space at St George’s Studios on Portland, Dorset.
-I am a Director of local community arts organisation Artwey CIC, and have exhibited my work across the South West.
+I have been teaching and promoting encaustic wax for over ten years, working from my Studio space at St George’s Studios on Portland, Dorset.
+I am a member of the International Encaustic Artists group and community arts organisation Artwey CIC, and have exhibited my work across the South West.